 Local electricity distributor, SP AusNet has been a regular contributor to several of the major catchment programs in the Port Phillip and Western Port region.
-In 2008 it contributed to a Living Links project to rehabilitate natural bush areas on the Dandenong Creek Corridor at Glen Park in the City of Maroondah.
+It contributed to a Living Links project to rehabilitate natural bush areas on the Dandenong Creek Corridor at Glen Park in the City of Maroondah.

 SP AusNet strives to be a leader in the management of environmental issues associated with energy delivery infrastructure for gas and electricity networks in Australia.
 It is committed to creating a sustainable business that balances the environmental, economic, and social needs of today with the interests of future generations.

 Each year, Victoria Electricity’s Eco-Gold Environmental Fund seeks out individuals and groups with environmental interests, helping to nurture their work within the community.

 This funding has reached out to re-vegetation projects, environmental education and research programs, and other initiatives actively supporting positive environmental change, and Victoria Electricity staff also take direct action in sustainability projects.
 Some of its flagship environmental investments have included the Panatal World Heritage site – one of the world’s largest freshwater wetlands in South America.